Comparing InfoDrainage, SSA, Civil 3D drainage capabilities: Which Autodesk drainage solution do you need?

 InfoDrainage remains the most powerful and flexible drainage design solution at an affordable (and recently lowered) price.
 Nothing is changing about our roadmap, our development, and our plans to further integrate InfoDrainage with Civil 3D and other solutions in the Autodesk AEC ecosystem.

-As Drainage Analysis continues to advance, add features, and improve functionality, these statements will all remain true.
-We’re committed to delivering hydraulic modeling capabilities for drainage designers and hydraulic modelers in one comprehensive solution.
+As the drainage analysis capabilities in Civil 3d continue to advance, add features, and improve functionality, these statements will all remain true.

-That said, InfoDrainage remains the ideal solution for full and comprehensive hydraulic modeling.
+InfoDrainage remains (and will continue to be) the ideal solution for full and comprehensive hydraulic modeling.
 A few examples of where we think InfoDrainage especially stands out:

 Which drainage solution should I use?
 InfoDrainage or Drainage Analysis?